tdipisa/doc-ckan/source/install/install_ckan_otherext_provbz.rst

    config file (by default the config file is located at ``/etc/ckan/default/production.ini``).

-8. Update the Solr schema.xml file used by CKAN introducing the following elements:
+8. Update the Solr schema.xml file used by CKAN (located at /etc/solr/ckan/conf/) introducing the following elements:

    Inside the 'fields' Tag:
       <dynamicField name="multilang_localized_*" type="text" indexed="true" stored="true" multiValued="false"/>

+   as first 'dynamicField'

    A new 'copyField' to append:
       <copyField source="multilang_localized_*" dest="text"/>